-As Marvin, now 22, fired up his lamp, he noticed he wasn't the only one enjoying it.
+As Marvin, a 2009 graduate who is now 22, fired up his lamp, he noticed he wasn't the only one enjoying it.

 His golden retriever, Luke, seemed to spend more time lying in front of the light than whining to be taken on outside.

 A bulb went on in Marvin's head.
-What about light therapy to help combat seasonal affective disorder, or SAD, in animals?
+What about light therapy to help combat seasonal affective disorder (SAD) in animals?
 Pawsitive Lighting was born.
 He called it the Sol Box.

 "I told them 'yes, definitely' and began frantically cleaning my apartment," Marvin said with a laugh.

 By 1 p.m., Marvin's living room was brimming with camera and crew.

 "Honestly, it was a bit nerve racking," said Marvin, "I've done interviews before but never one that was going to air on national TV and reach millions of people."

 The Sol Box is a sleek, 15-inch-tall, boxed lamp that radiates UV-filtered fluorescent light.